The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 The Interactive Night Sky Map defaults to the current date and time (real-time mode).
 Click on the calendar at the bottom of the animation to select a different date.

-To select a time of day, drag the marker on the progress bar at the bottom of the animated map.
+To select a time of day, drag the marker on the timeline at the bottom of the animated map.
 Alternatively, click on the time display at the bottom (on mobile devices, tap on the clock icon) and enter a time manually.
 If you use the 12-hour clock format, you can also click on AM or PM to switch between the two.
 You can change the clock format in our sitewide settings.

 Due to limitations in mobile operating systems, you can only select hours and minutes on mobile devices.